 After the Add/Drop period, no courses may be added and withdraw penalties will apply.
-Classes missed during the Add/Drop period will not be considered as "Tolerated absences", unless the course has been added during that period.
+For courses added during Add/Drop, absences within the Add/Drop period will not be counted.
 The University reserves the right to alter the course schedules, should the need arise.
 This could include cancellation of classes due to insufficient enrollment, change of scheduled course time, instructor or classroom.